Calcium hydroxide: Uses

 Another large application is in the paper industry, where it is an intermediate in the reaction in the production of sodium hydroxide.
 This conversion is part of the causticizing step in the Kraft process for making pulp.
 In the causticizing operation, burned lime is added to green liquor, which is a solution primarily of sodium carbonate and sodium sulfate produced by dissolving smelt, which is the molten form of these chemicals from the recovery furnace.

 In orchard crops, calcium hydroxide is used as a fungicide.
 Applications of 'lime water' prevent the development of cankers caused by the fungal pathogen Neonectria galligena.
 The trees are sprayed when they are dormant in winter to prevent toxic burns from the highly reactive calcium hydroxide.
 This use is authorised in the European Union and the United Kingdom under Basic Substance regulations.

-Calcium hydroxide is used in dentistry, primarily in the specialty of endodontics.
+Calcium hydroxide is used in dentistry, primarily in the specialty of endodontics due to its antibacterial properties and induction of hard-tissue deposition.